pforret/jekyll.forret.com/_posts/2020/2020-12-19-using-homebrew-on-apple-silicon-m1-natively.md

 ## &#x2611;&#xfe0f; Homebrew in native mode

 I do a lot of [bash/script development](https://github.com/pforret?tab=repositories&q=&type=&language=shell) so my first concern was getting all of my bash scripts working on the new ARM architecture.
 I concentrated on bash/terminal in **native arm64 mode**, which means not running under Rosetta2.
-This because I want to benchmark in native mode, and I kind of assume that under Rosetta 2 everything works that worked under MacOS for Intel, and where&#8217;s the fun in that?
+This because I want to benchmark in native mode, and I kind of assume that under Rosetta 2 everything works that worked under MacOS for Intel, and where's the fun in that?

 For that, I needed to get the [Homebrew package manager](https://brew.sh/) running in native mode.
 The thing is, Homebrew does not yet support the new Apple Silicon M1 chip ([they only started the first steps in Dec 2020](https://brew.sh/2020/12/01/homebrew-2.6.0/)), so you have to dodge all the warnings they throw at you.
 After [some](https://medium.com/better-programming/5-things-i-have-learned-when-using-the-m1-chip-macbook-air-a77f93c50381) [research](https://github.com/mikelxc/Workarounds-for-ARM-mac), I found the best way to do it, and I combined all of it in an easy install/uninstall bash script:** <https://github.com/pforret/m1_homebrew>** It installs the command-line tools and Homebrew to `/opt/homebrew` for arm64 mode, and to `/usr/local` for standard i386 mode.